alexfedosov/move-tool/Readme.md

 5. If you find this tool helpful, please star the repository!

 ### Quick start for macOS Users
-1. Download the macOS version of Move Tool from [the latest release](https://github.com/alexfedosov/move-tool/releases/latest).
+1. Download the latest macOS version of Move Tool for [Apple Silicon (M chips)](https://github.com/alexfedosov/move-tool/releases/latest/download/move-tool-macos-apple-silicon.zip) or [Intel](https://github.com/alexfedosov/move-tool/releases/latest/download/move-tool-macos-intel.zip)
 2. Open Finder and navigate to your Downloads folder.
 3. Double-click the downloaded file (it should be named something like `move-tool-macos.zip`) to unzip it.
 4. Open Terminal (you can find it by pressing Cmd + Space and typing "Terminal").